Drue Drury (courtier): Family

-Drury married, firstly, Elizabeth, daughter of Sir Philip Calthorpe, and widow of Sir William Woodhouse of Waxham, Norfolk.
+Drury married, firstly, Elizabeth, daughter of Sir Philip Calthorpe, by Amata Boleyn, the daughter of William Boleyn and the aunt of Anne Boleyn, making Elizabeth the first cousin of Anne Boleyn and first cousin once removed of Elizabeth I. Elizabeth Calthorpe was the widow of Sir Henry Parker, knight, the son and heir of Henry Parker, 10th Baron Morley, and of Sir William Woodhouse of Waxham, Norfolk.

 She brought him a moiety of Riddlesworth.
 In 1582 he married for his second wife Katherine Finch, daughter and heiress of William Finch of Lynsted, Kent.
 Through her, he acquired the manor of Sewards in Linstead, and Perry Court at Preston, Kent.
 He had an only son, Drue Drury, who was created a baronet and three daughters; Elizabeth who married Sir Thomas Wingfield and then Henry Reynolds, Anne who married Sir Robert Boteler, and Frances.
 Drury was a younger brother of Sir William Drury.

 Some correspondence between Drury and his second wife and Sir Julius Cæsar, which was written in 1588, 1596, and 1603–1614, is held in the Lansdowne collection in the British Library.

 Drury is to be distinguished from a Drue Drury of Eccles and Rollesby, Norfolk, who married Anne, daughter and coheiress of Thomas Burgh, 3rd Baron Burgh, and was knighted at Whitehall on 23 July 1603, before the coronation of King Charles I.